 Elements of Audit Review

 Before Audit: Investigators will receive a letter informing them that their study has been chosen for an audit.
-The investigator will then contact the Monitor and a time will be scheduled for the audit.
+The investigator will then contact the Education & QA/QI Specialist and a time will be scheduled for the audit.

-Prior to the audit, the Monitor will review the study protocol and all documentation related to the study in the IRB submission including:
+Prior to the audit, the Education & QA/QI Specialist will review the study protocol and all documentation related to the study in the IRB submission including:

 - Grant Application, if applicable; the grant application may be compared to the IRB approved protocol.